farahats9/sqlalchemy-celery-beat/README.md

 stmt = update(PeriodicTask).where(PeriodicTask.name == 'task-123').values(enabled=False)

-session.execute(stmt)
-session.commit()  # changes are not in the database but the schduler has no idea
+session.execute(stmt)  # using execute causes no orm event to fire, changes are in the database but the schduler has no idea session.commit()

 PeriodicTaskChanged.update_from_session(session)
-# now schduler reloads the tasks and all is good
+# now scheduler reloads the tasks and all is good
 ```
 This is not needed when you are updating a specific object using `session.add(task)` because it will trigger the `after_update`, `after_delete` or `after_insert` events.